This blog was originally published on March 27, 2020, and was revised for freshness, clarity, and accuracy.

-As a roofing business owner, your personal and business lives are intertwined, especially during quarantine when you’re working from home.
-Because of this, you never know when you’ll find a business opportunity, whether that’s at the grocery store or even an online convention for your industry.
-Whatever the case, every scenario can be seen as a marketing opportunity.
+As a roofing business owner, your personal and business lives are intertwined.
+Because of this, you never know when you’ll find a business opportunity, whether at the grocery store or even an online convention for roofers.
+Whatever the case, every scenario can be a marketing opportunity.

 - Your name and title

-- What service you offer (roofing, plumbing, painting, etc.) if not obvious in the business name
+- Service you offer (if not obvious in the business name)

 - Phone number (mobile/office)